annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 Deploying Elixir applications can be hard to figure out, with multiple strategies involving tools like `distillery`, `docker`, `edeliver` or `mix` to choose from.
-At Annkissam, we have adopted a simple approach to deploying elixir applications, which we would like to share with the community.
+At Annkissam, we have adopted a simple workflow to deploying elixir applications, which we would like to share with the community.

 This post digs deeper into `Akd` while explaining how we at Annkissam use `akd`